Cottesloe Beach: The Pylon

 During major storm activity on 21–22 May 2009, the spike was knocked off the pylon.
 However this is not the first time this has occurred; during storms in 1995, the spike was also knocked over.
 It then remained on the bottom of the ocean in approximately 3 m of water until a group from Swanbourne Nedlands Surf Life Saving Club removed the 800 kg structure using nothing but wood, rope and surfboards in 1997.

 After the pylon was restored, it was painted in the Cottesloe Surf Lifesaving Club colours, but it was soon changed to the colours of North Cottesloe Lifesaving Club.
 The colours of the pylon change almost yearly with the annual Cottesloe To Swanny Ocean Classic, during which hundreds swim from Cottesloe Beach to Swanbourne.
-Before the event, members from Swanbourne Nedlands Surf Life Saving Club, North Cottesloe Surf Life Saving Club and Cottesloe Surf Life Saving Club compete to paint the pylon their club colours in order to gain publicity for their club.

 Significant events

 In 1991, at Cottesloe Beach, 16 solo swimmers and seven teams participated in the first formal Rottnest Channel Swim, with only two solo swimmers failing to finishing.
 By 1998 the event had become one of the world's largest open-water swimming events with 1150 participants.

 In 2005 a companion event to the Sydney-based Sculpture by the Sea was launched on Cottesloe Beach.
 Although extremely popular (it draws crowds of over 200,000 per year) the event has struggled financially from the outset.